dewmguy/discordgpt/README.md

-# App Description and Usage
+# DiscordGPT Description and Usage

 ## Description